argodev/studies/ot_survey/OT_Class_03_Manuscript.md

   - After the tabernacle is built, Moses “saw all the work, and behold, they had done it just as the Lord had commanded.”
 (Ex 39:43)
 - Fall
   - Creation in Genesis 1 & 2 is followed by the Fall of Genesis 3 where Adam and Eve disobey God’s command.
-  - Immediately after chapter 31…what comes next?
+  - Immediately after chapter 31... what comes next?
 Another “fall”.
 Exodus 32 Israel worships the Golden Calf and disobeys God’s command.

 Time and time again, God tells Moses that the tabernacle was to be build according to the pattern he had shown him.
 The tabernacle was to be a model of God’s edenic paradise, of his heavenly abode.
 God was creating a place where he would dwell with his people.

-## Forward
+### Forward

 And yet, let’s think about these chapters in light of whats coming ahead.
 Let’s focus on chapter 29, an insightful and, frankly, astonishing chapter in which God lays out how these priests are to be consecrated and explains the function and purpose of the tabernacle.
 The persevering question at this point in the Biblical narrative - How can a sinful people dwell in the presence of a holy God?
 It’s addressed here.
 Let’s look at seven descriptions in this chapter.